drkieranwood/ardupilot_sitl_docker/README.md

 * All uses of MAVProxy have been removed and replaced with [mavp2p](https://github.com/aler9/mavp2p).
 * The multi-layer MAVLink message routing has been simplified to use a single gateway router connected directly to the container SITL instances.
 This significantly reduced CPU load and reduced unnessesary message routing.
 * The SITL is no longer staretd as a background service to prevent orphaned SITL instances.
-* Automatic starting locations now at Fenswood Farm in Bristol.
+* Automatic starting locations now at Fenswood Farm in Bristol (defunct now)
 * (work in progress) The ```copter.parm``` file has been embedded in the Docker image to allow for custom vehicle setups.
 * Three vehicle types can now be run in parallel - quadcopter, plane, quadplane.
 * Significantly reduced the startup time.
 No need for a 40s dealy now.
 * Rover, ROV (sub), and boat are options but work less smoothly with Mission Planner.
+* Start locations moved to Snowdonia Aerospace Center

 ## Original branch docs (below this title)